Trombone: Etymology

 During the Renaissance, the equivalent English term was sackbut.
 The word first appears in court records in 1495 as shakbusshe.
 Shakbusshe is similar to sacabuche, attested in Spain as early as 1478.
 The French equivalent saqueboute appears in 1466.

-The German Posaune long predates the invention of the slide and could refer to a natural trumpet as late as the early fifteenth century.
+The German Posaune, ultimately from Latin būcina, long predates the invention of the slide and could refer to a natural trumpet as late as the early fifteenth century.